March 2020 Spotlight — Valerie Custer

-Valerie has been fostering animals for the VBSPCA since 2012, and she has helped us save the lives of over 150 animals!
+Valerie has been fostering animals for the VBSPCA since 2012, and she has helped us save the lives of more than 150 animals!
 Fosters play a very important role in the VBSPCA’s mission, and we are very lucky to have dedicated fosters who allow us to increase our capacity for care.
-Read the article below to discover why she got into fostering, how her life has been impacted, and learn about a foster who had a special impact on her life.
+Read the article below to discover why she got into fostering, how her life has been impacted, and learn about a foster who had a special effect on her life.

-How did you get started with fostering for the VBSPCA?
+How did you start fostering for the VBSPCA?

 I started in 2012 and I was a mom with two little kids.
 My oldest was two at the time and I didn’t want to go back to work at the time.
 I have always loved animals and I had the opportunity to come here and foster.
 We had three kittens in our first batch and I loved being able to let my kids learn how to handle young animals.
 It’s kind of like really fun babysitting, you get to help these kittens become big and strong so they can find families to love.
 Just being able to say “I raised a good kitten” is one of the most rewarding things I’ve ever done in my life.

-Your family fosters three adorable blind kittens.
+Your family fostered three adorable blind kittens.
 How did you decide to bring them home?

 What has fostering taught you?